Blue Heron School

 B.S.
 State University of New York at New Paltz

 Jordy received her BS in Psychology/Biology and her Masters in Elementary education from SUNY New Paltz in New York.
 She is also certified to teach K-8 in New Hampshire.
 She fell in love with Montessori education while working in charter schools and finished her Montessori certificate for Lower Elementary from Seacoast Center Montessori Program.
-She is currently receiving additional training for three to six year olds at the Northeast Montessori Institute.
+She completed her Montessori primary training (3 to 6 year olds) at Northeast Montessori Institute.

 Corrie Kinder, Associate Teacher